AI-Assisted Customer Feedback Intelligence Loop

 Tools & Models Referenced

-perplexity): Useful for external context and competitor-signal checks. - GPT (
+• Perplexity (perplexity): Useful for external context and competitor-signal checks.

-gpt), Claude Opus (claude-opus), Gemini Pro (gemini-pro): Core model families for synthesis and prioritization drafting.
+• GPT (gpt), Claude Sonnet (claude-sonnet), Gemini Pro (gemini-pro): Core model families for synthesis and prioritization drafting.